 You’ll find classic gelato flavors like stracciatella, sour cherry, and tiramisu, but there are also quirky ones like rose and Ferrero Rocher.
 The consistency is super creamy, so it’s perfect for those times you’re craving some ice cream goodness.

-What to order: I always order pistachio gelato because I consider it the Litmus Test of gelato shops.
+I always order pistachio gelato because I consider it the Litmus Test of gelato shops.
 Fainting Goat’s version passes with flying colors.

 Le Coin

-website | get directions | cuisine: French | price range: $$$ | best for: tasting menu
+website | 4201 Fremont Ave N (get directions) | cuisine: French | price range: $$$ | best for: tasting menu

 Le Coin is one of the few French restaurants in Seattle.
 With a lengthy list of shareable plates, you don’t have to spend a fortune to enjoy high-end French courses like grilled octopus, fresh oysters, and foie gras.